Edkamb/ConfLiftingaaS/readme.md

 This repository contains the source code for the architectural approach to realize Digital Twin systems with coupled behavior and semantic services.

 ## Architecture
-The architecture is an extension of a previous work, the *TwinManager* (formerly [DT Manager](https://github.com/cdl-mint/DTManagementFramework)) to easily integrate black-box simulation in Digital Twin platforms.
+The architecture is an extension of a previous work, the *TwinManager* (originally [DT Manager](https://github.com/cdl-mint/DTManagementFramework)) to easily integrate black-box simulation in Digital Twin platforms.
 This extension now integrates a co-simulation engine, [Maestro](https://github.com/INTO-CPS-Association/maestro), to enable the composition of Digital Twins with coupled behavior.
 The source code for the prototypical Java implementation of the architecture is in the folder ```DTProject/tools/TwinManager```.